chinhang0104/HuggingFaceGuide/README.md

 A guide to select HuggingFace models and a demo of the use of HuggingFace API.

 The first part is the guide.
-The second part is the [demo code](./HuggingFace_Pipeline_demo.ipynb), or [Colab](https://colab.research.google.com/gist/chinhang0104/e3ac7735c10a4fccd40d23c1daaa792e/huggingface-pipeline-demo.ipynb).
+The second part is the [demo notebook](https://colab.research.google.com/gist/chinhang0104/66888f6bcde511acbbe2fc3000f7c5d9/huggingface-pipeline-demo.ipynb).

 ## Guide